Podcast: Play in new window | Download (Duration: 27:21 — 12.5MB) | Embed

 Courtney DeGraff and Joslyn Thoresen from the Anderson Valley Harvest Tidrick Celebration are our guests on California Wine Country today.
 Barry Herbst, the wine buyer for Bottle Barn, is also in the studio today.
 Wine Enthusiast magazine just named Bottle Barn one of the top three wine stores in California.

 Our guests describe the Harvest Tidrick Celebration.
 Tidrick is a Boontling word, derived from “tea drinking.”
-Boontling is the famous lingo that citizens of Booneville invented around 150 years ago, for fun and in order to gossip in front of others who did not understand it.
-The citizens of Booneville continue to take great pleasure in the lingo and enjoy promoting it, including having fun with the marketing for this event.
+Boontling is the famous lingo that citizens of Boonville invented around 150 years ago, for fun and in order to gossip in front of others who did not understand it.
+The citizens of Boonville continue to take great pleasure in the lingo and enjoy promoting it, including having fun with the marketing for this event.

 Dan Berger has brought a New Zealand Sauvignon Blanc from 2016 which he would not normally have saved for this long, but which has survived well.

 The Anderson Valley is located in northern California, in Mendocino County well north of Santa Rosa where this show originates.
 It lies about an hour and half to the north over a winding road and feels even more remote once you arrive.